pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

       anywhere between `lowest` and `highest`, not necessarily a whole number.

-* In Scratch, you give the position of a thing in a list by calling the first one _position 1_, the second one _position 2_, and so on.
+* In Scratch, you give the position of an item in a list by calling the first one _position 1_, the second one _position 2_, and so on.
-  Python _counts from zero in this situation_, so in Python, the first thing in a list is at _position 0_.
+  _Python counts from zero in this situation_, so in Python, the first thing in a list is at _position 0_.

 Just like Scratch, you can say which costume you want to switch to